20% off your first purchase with code: SHOP24

-But one of the best things you can do to create a positive classroom environment, and spend less time on discipline, is to teach your students how to make successful transitions.
+But one of the best things you can do to create a positive classroom environment, and spend less time on discipline, is to teach your students how to transition between activities with the least disruption possible.

-what Types of CLASSROOM MANAGEMENT transitions are used in elementary school?
+What types of classroom transitions are used in elementary grades?

 A transition period is that empty space between structured activities.
 Sometimes we call it down time.
 There are 3 different ways transitions happen in the classroom: